bachelor-2014/report/v2/scanning.md

 1. The experiments are usually slow moving

-When we combine these with the fact that the camera of the current setup has a very limited field-of-view due to the attached zoom lens.
-This introduces difficulties to overcome, but also leaves room for them to be solved.
+When we combine these with the fact that the camera of the current setup has a very limited field-of-view due to the attached zoom lens, it introduces difficulties to overcome, but also leaves room for them to be solved.
 The camera is movable, so it is possible to cover a larger surface area by moving the camera to different position, grabbing images, and combining the images to a single image.
-This is made possible due to the experiments being slow moving, leaving time for the camera to be moved and grab the images, without the experiments changing much in the meantime.
+This is made possible by the experiments being slow moving, leaving time for the camera to be moved and grab the images, without the experiments changing much in the meantime.
 If the slow moving characteristic was not present the images grabbed would be